git-wmeister/learn-DevTools/Vim/vim-cheatsheet.md

 - `)` beginning of next sentence
 - `CTRL-d` lets you move down half a page by scrolling the page
 - `CTRL-u` lets you move up half a page also by scrolling
+- `CTRL-f` lets you move down a page by scrolling the page
+- `CTRL-b` lets you move up a page also by scrolling
 - `CTRL-o` move to last position

-## High Precision Vertical Motions With Search Pattern
+#### High Precision Vertical Motions With Search Pattern

 - `/{pattern}`    to search forward
 - `?{pattern}`    to search backwards